Dick Weber (American football)

 Richard Wilfred Weber (April 10, 1919 – November 19, 1991) was an American football player.

+Weber was born in Lawrence, Massachusetts.
+He attended Lawrence High School.

-Born in Lawrence, Massachusetts, Weber attended Lawrence High School and played college football for the Saint Louis Bililkens from 1939 to 1941.
-During World War II, he served in the Army from 1942 to 1945 and played for the Fort Benning football team.
-After the war, he played professional football in the National Football League (NFL) as a running back for the Detroit Lions.
-He appeared in three NFL games during the 1945 season.
+Weber then attended Saint Louis University in St. Louis.
+He played college football for the Saint Louis Bililkens from 1938 to 1941.
+During World War II, he served in the Army from 1942 to 1945.
+He also starred on the 1945 Fort Benning Doughboys football team.
+He also played for Fort Benning's basketball and baseball team's before being discharged in October 1945.

+After his discharge, Weber played professional football in the National Football League (NFL) as a halfback for the Detroit Lions.
+He played for the Lions in the final three games of the 1945 season.
+He also played in 1946 at quarterback for the Paterson Panthers of the American Football League.

+Weber died in 1991 at Salem, New Hampshire.